siddhx579/Animated-Login-Page/README.md

 * A web browser
 * A basic understanding of HTML, CSS, and JavaScript

+## Features

+* Responsive design
+* Modern and clean design
+* Easy to customize
+* Social icons
+* Toggle between sign up and sign in forms

 ## Instructions

 To use this code, follow these steps: